How does picosecond structural deformation of (Ba,Sr)TiO$_{3}$ relate to the pyroelectric effect?: Time-resolved x-ray diffraction

 We performed the measurements at the P08 beamline of the PETRA III storage ring at DESY.
 The photon energy was tuned to 9\,keV by a double crystal monochromator in the beam path.
+The relative energy bandwidth at P08 in monochromatic mode is 10$^{-4}$ and the reciprocal space resolution of our scans is 2\,$\mu$m$^{-1}$.
 X-ray pulses with a duration of 120\,ps impinge the sample at a repetition rate of 5.2 MHz, i.e., every 192 \,ns.
 We adapted the rate of x-ray pulses detected in the measurement to the arrival rate of the laser pump pulses by applying an external gating signal to the x-ray detector.
 The beamline was equipped with a femtosecond laser amplifier (Pharos, Light Conversion) that emitted optical pulses with a duration of 290\,fs at a wavelength of 1030\,nm.
 The laser was synchronized with the RF clock of the storage ring to control the pump-probe delay.
 We performed the measurement at a repetition rate of 10\,kHz.
+The area cross section of the laser beam was $\pi\times(250\,\mu m\times 300\,\mu m)$ and we accounted for the incidence angle on the sample to calculate the laser fluence.
+The laser was p-polarized with respect to the diffraction plane to minimize reflection losses.

 Figure~\ref{fig:ExpDirect}~a) to c) depict the transient shift of the (002) Bragg peak of (Ba,Sr)TiO$_{3}$ (upper, red) and SrRuO$_{3}$ (lower, blue) layer in reciprocal space coordinate $q_{z}$ after optical excitation with a fluence of 6, 10 and 15\,mJ/cm$^{2}$, respectively.
 The square symbols represent the measurement results, and the solid lines (Fig.~\ref{fig:ExpDirect}~ b) and c)) denote heat diffusion simulations.
 The simulated curves were convoluted with a Gaussian function (full width at half maximum = 120\,ps) to account for the limited time resolution of the experiment.